Cadillac Series 70: 1961–1965

 Cadillac was restyled and re-engineered for 1961.
 The new grille slanted back towards both the bumper and the hood lip, along the horizontal plane, and sat between dual headlamps.
 While the rest of the model line gained new rearward slanting A pillars and a less severely wrapped windshield the Series 75 continued with the greenhouse design introduced in 1959.
 New standard equipment included a remote control trunk lock.

 A mild face lift characterized Cadillac styling trends for 1962.
 A flatter grille with a thicker horizontal center bar and more delicate cross-hatched insert appeared.
 Ribbed chrome trim panel, seen ahead of the front wheel housings in 1961, were now replaced with cornering lamps and front fender model and series identification badges were eliminated.
 More massive front bumper end pieces appeared and housed rectangular parking lamps.
 At the rear tail lamps were now housed in vertical nacelles designed with an angled peak at the center.
 A vertically ribbed rear beauty panel appeared on the deck lid latch panel.
 Cadillac script also appeared on the lower left side of the radiator grille.
 New standard equipment included remote control outside rearview mirror, heater and defroster and front cornering lamps.

 Exterior changes for 1963 imparted a bolder and more angular look.
 Hoods and deck lids were redesigned.
 The front fenders projected 4.625 in further forward than in 1962 while the tailfins were trimmed down somewhat to provide a lower profile.
-The body side sculpturing from the previous two years was entirely eliminated.
+The body side sculpturing from the previous two years was eliminated.
 The slightly V-shaped radiator grille was taller and now incorporated outer extensions that swept below the flush-fender dual headlamps.
 Smaller circular front parking lamps were mounted in those extensions.
 Cadillac's extra-long nine-passenger cars were the only pillared four-door sedans in the line.
 Standard equipment again essentially remained unchanged.
 Trimmings included a full-length lower beltline molding of a simple yet elegant design.
 Convertible top like rooflines and windshields with forward "dog-leg" pillars were 1961 carryovers seen exclusively on this series.
 The engine was entirely changed for 1963, though the displacement and output remained the same.